Collosso/Collosso/README.md

 HELLO! .✦ ݁˖ Call me Soda, Ruipyyu, or just rui!

+I HAVE ONE TRIGGER PLEASE I BEG FOR YOU TO NOT EVEN MENTION IT

+> Limbless Hajime.

 ────୨ৎ────